speedrun-hq/speedrun/api/README.md

-# ZetaFast API
+# SPEEDRUN API

-The ZetaFast API is a service that facilitates intent-based cross chain management and fulfillment.
+The SPEEDRUN API is a service that facilitates intent-based cross chain management and fulfillment.
 It provides a RESTful interface for creating, retrieving, and managing intent-based cross-chain transfers.

 ## Overview

-ZetaFast API is designed to work with the ZetaChain ecosystem, allowing users to create intents for cross-chain transfers and track their fulfillment status.
+SPEEDRUN API is designed to work with the ZetaChain ecosystem, allowing users to create intents for cross-chain transfers and track their fulfillment status.
 The API handles the following key functionalities:

 - Creating intents for cross-chain transfers
 - Retrieving intent details